Free Cutting Service

-Non-Prime, Surplus steel, Declasse, Downgrades, Over Rollings, Secondary – these are the names given to materials which cannot be given mill prime certification.
-Non-prime steel coils are still durable and strong but may have some minor, cosmetic issues.
-As a leading galvanized steel coil distributor, we can offer a wide range of secondary steel with various qualities that will be a perfect fit for your project.
+Non-prime, surplus steel, declasse, downgrades, over-rollings, secondary – these are the industry names given to materials which cannot be given mill prime certification.
+Non-prime steel coils still possess all the benefits of prime-certified steel, but may have some minor cosmetic imperfections.
+As a leading galvanized steel coil distributor, we offer a wide range of secondary steel that might just be the perfect fit for your project.

 Why are some metals are classified as non-prime?

-discrepancies in the requirement specifications of prime orders;
+- Discrepancies in the requirement specifications of orders.

-There are many various reasons why metal can be classified as non-prime, and some of them may be so trivial as small scratches, split ends or notched edges.
+There are many reasons why metal can be classified as non-prime.
 Hot rolled steel, galvanized steel, structural steel, and other steel coils can easily fall into this category due to very minor industrial defects or excess production.
-Secondary steel, however, is not just “second-quality” metal.
-Secondary steel coils for sale are the economic choice for small industries that cannot afford prime metals.
-Non-prime steel can be effectively used to produce fine quality to end-users.
+Secondary steel is not just “second-quality” metal.
+Secondary steel coils for sale are the economic choice for small industries that can’t afford and don’t need prime metals.
+Non-prime steel can be effectively used to provide fine quality to end-users.

 Where is non-prime steel is used?

-In every small or medium-scale industry, where there is a need for a cost-effective solution
+- In every small or medium-scale industry, where budget is key.

-In the construction industry – non-prime steel can be structurally sound but have some visual defects which make it ideal for construction – an industry with high steel demand.
-Even such reputable projects as London Olympic Stadium use non-prime steel
+- In the construction industry – non-prime steel can be structurally sound despite visual defects.
+Even reputable projects such as the London Olympic Stadium use non-prime steel!

-In production of sheet metal components (e.g. electrical boxes) and hardware products (door knobs, hardware fittings)
+- In the production of sheet metal components (e.g. electrical boxes) and hardware products (door knobs, hinges etc.)

 Trusted secondary steel supplier

 We offer a wide range of secondary steel in many different variations.
-Sometimes compromising a little bit can save you a considerable amount of money, so why not call us for friendly advice?
-Whether you need to buy galvanized steel coil or are looking for a trustworthy steel coil distributor – we deliver the cutting edge.
+Sometimes compromising can save you a considerable amount of money, so why not get in touch with us for friendly advice?
+Email Becca, Brooke or Sara on email@example.com, or call us on 0191 264 6464 and we’ll be happy to help.